Skip to main content

 Another critical element of a legally compliant program is that it must be “reasonably designed to promote health or prevent disease.”
 This standard ensures the program is not a subterfuge for discrimination or a means to simply shift costs.
 The medical examinations and inquiries must be part of a genuine effort to improve employee health.

 This means they should not be overly burdensome, intrusive, or involve significant costs for the employee.
 For the individual on a personalized health protocol, this “reasonably designed” standard is particularly relevant.
-A generic screening that fails to account for their specific therapeutic regimen may not, in their case, be to promote their unique health objectives.
+A generic screening that fails to account for their specific therapeutic regimen may not, in their case, be reasonably designed to promote their unique health objectives.

 Protecting Your Biological Information

-Once your is collected, strict confidentiality requirements come into play.
+Once your health information is collected, strict confidentiality requirements come into play.
 The ADA and GINA mandate that any medical information gathered through a wellness program must be kept confidential and maintained separately from an employee’s personnel file.
 This is a crucial safeguard.

 Your direct managers and supervisors should not have access to your specific health data, such as your cholesterol levels or blood pressure readings.
 The employer is typically only permitted to receive information in an aggregate form.
 This aggregated data can show general trends, like the percentage of the workforce with high blood pressure, without revealing the identities of specific individuals.